Semthart28/DART-5/README.md

 # Control Algorithm
 The first thing we need to do now is to turn our detection algorithm into a ROS package so the DART can act upon this information.
 This is done via the [darknet_ros Github](https://github.com/leggedrobotics/darknet_ros).
 Follow the melodic-and-noetic branch, but download the YoloObjectDetector.cpp file from this repository.
 We made the .cpp file compatible with the DART by using the fix/memory_leak branch.
 Originally, the RAM would fill up, and the system would freeze.
 Additionally, we made sure the color codes of Darknet ROS and the Intel camera match up.

-Next up, download the tf_controller_pkg folder from this repository (Not yet uploaded to this repo, will do that monday), and put it in your catkin workspace.
+Next up, download the tf_controller_pkg folder from this repository, and put it in your catkin workspace.
 Remake your catkin workspace and run it with this command:

 ```
 roslaunch tf_controller_pkg tf_controller.launch